youngde811/Lisa/README.md

 - Re-introduction of the OR conditional element.
 - More detailed performance analysis.
-- See if the AUTO-NOTIFY feature might be ported to SBCL.
 - Anything else I feel like adding.

 ### Completed Features ###